-This 2023 Parent Handbook provides a general overview of College operations, policy and information.
+This 2024 Parent Handbook provides a general overview of College operations, policy and information.
 It contains the main philosophies and practices of the College.
 Parents should use this handbook for basic information.

-More detailed information can be accessed through other College policies and specific handbooks.
+More detailed information can be accessed through other College policies and specific handbooks which can be accessed through SEQTA.
 Parents are encouraged to access:

 - Emails;

 - SEQTA ENGAGE;

 - Consent2GO;

 - Newsletters;

 - College webpage;

-- Facebook site;
+- Facebook sites;

 - Hard copy mail outs.

 These communications provide relevant and timely information.
-The College Term Planners, are available on the SEQTA ENGAGE portal.
+The College Term Planners are available on the SEQTA ENGAGE portal.